 Filters

 Trends enables focused data analysis through filtering.
-Trends provides two types of filters and three different ways of filtering the data.
+Trends provides three types of filters and three different ways of filtering the data.

-The two types of filters are Main filters and Secondary filters.
+The three types of filters are Main filters, Secondary filters and Compare filters.

-• Filter builders: Trends allows you to build the filter from the Filter Builder option using the basic or advance modes, which displays on the main filter bar updating the diagnostic metric widget and dimension data.
+Advanded Filter builder: Trends allows you to build the filter from the Filter Builder option using the basic or advance modes, which displays on the main filter bar updating the diagnostic metric widget and dimension data.

 Main Filters